 17. Jay Yelas

 Jay Yelas is no stranger to bass fishing competition.
-He has racked up five wins on the BASS Elite Series tour, to include a Bassmaster Classic win and an AOY title in 2003.
-On the FLW tour he has earned himself twenty-one top ten finishes and has been to the Forrest Wood Cup ten times.
+He has racked up five wins on the BASS Elite Series tour, and earned a Bassmaster Classic win and an AOY title in 2003.
+On the FLW tour he has earned himself 21 top ten finishes and has been to the Forrest Wood Cup 10 times.

 18. Mark Davis

-Three time Bassmaster AOY Mark Davis has been fishing professionally for twenty-six years now.
-In that time Mark earned one Bassmaster Classic victory, five regular Elite Series victories and one victory on the FLW tour.
-He is still no stranger to top tens these days and has recently been "trying to keep up with the young guys" by doing so.
+Three time Bassmaster AOY Mark Davis has been fishing professionally for nearly three decades.
+In that time Mark earned one Bassmaster Classic victory, five regular Elite Series victories, and one victory on the FLW tour.

 20. Billy Westmorland